 - Read through the program details above, pick the program you are interested in

 - Download the required nominator form and have it completed by a teacher or unrelated adult familiar with your work

 - If you are under 18 download the required permission form and have it completed by your parent or guardian

 - The Art of Games and Exploring The Elements of Fiction give you the option to share sample materials that you will need to collect and save to attach as well.
-You will see these questions in the application once you click apply now.
-You can save and finish later.
+You will see these questions in the application once you click apply now

-- Click APPLY NOW below, read through questions, fill in all answers and attach all forms
+- Click APPLY NOW below, read through questions, fill in all answers and attach all require forms

 - If application is successfully submitted you will be brought to a confirmation page.
 If you hit submit and this does not happen, scroll up and check for any error highlights to fix and resubmit

 – Copy and paste your answers into a Word doc in case you need to re-submit or want to edit ahead of time

 – Be sure to include your name on all attachments (save as: YourName-GroupMentorship2022)

 – You will have the option to save & send yourself an incomplete application to continue at a later time